wowica/watcher/README.md

 # Watcher

-A Dashboard for monitoring cardano addresses.
+A Dashboard for monitoring Cardano addresses.
+Reads chain data from a Redis stream populated by [Oura](https://github.com/txpipe/oura).

 ## Running